Many Bible readers believe that the prophet Ezekiel describes an invasion of Israel led by Russia.

 Another argument for seeing Russia in this prophecy is that Gog “will come from your place out of the uttermost parts of the north” (38:15).
 It is often assumed that this points directly to Russia.
 However, to Ezekiel, the “uttermost parts of the north” was the Black Sea and it is unlikely he knew anything about what lay beyond.

-The prophecy clearly predicts an invasion of Israel in the future by a confederacy of nations.
-The most likely interpretation is that these nations will include Turkey, and possibly also Georgia and other neighbouring countries.
+However most readers consider that Ezekiel’s prophecy predicts an end-time invasion of Israel as yet unfulfilled.
+The invasion is by a confederacy of nations.
+If Ezekiel’s geography were to be literally applied to geography today then that would indicate that these nations would include Turkey, and possibly also Kazakhstan and other neighbouring countries.
 In addition, Ezekiel 38:5 identifies Iran (Persia), Sudan (Cush) and Libya (Put) as part of the invading forces.

 The invasion is unsuccessful.
 Ezekiel 38 finishes with the following warning.